-Release and contact records for razorback suckers and bonytail released with 134.2-kHz PIT tags downstream from Palo Verde Diversion Dam were extracted from the Lower Colorado River Native Fishes Database and the MySQL remote PIT tag sensing database and retained in a separate Access database.
+Release and contact records for razorback sucker and bonytail released with 134.2 kHz PIT tags downstream of Palo Verde Diversion Dam were extracted from the Lower Colorado River Native Fishes Database and the MySQL remote PIT tag sensing database and retained in a separate Access database.
 These records were tallied and presented in release and contact tables for this annual report.
 The Lower Colorado River Native Fishes Database is considered the definitive collection of release and capture records.
-However, remote PIT sensing was conducted prior to initiation of the MySQL remote PIT tag sensing database in 2012.
+However, remote PIT sensing was conducted prior to the initiation of the MySQL remote PIT tag sensing database in 2012.
 Additional efforts to incorporate remote PIT tag sensing records from 2007 to 2012 are ongoing.

-This was the first year of systematic remote PIT scanner deployments and stocking, so data were inadequate to develop a mark-recapture model of post-release survival (objective 6).
+This was the first year of systematic remote PIT scanner deployments and stocking, so data were inadequate to develop a mark-recapture model of post-release survival (Objective 6).
 Total release and remote sensing records among release sites, species, and size classes were tallied and provided in figures to illustrate potential relationships between contact availability, release size, and release location.
-Individual razorback suckers and bonytail released since October 1, 2014 (SY 2015), within the study area (Palo Verde Diversion Dam to Imperial Diversion Dam), with a recorded total length (TL) at release were grouped into size classes.
-The size classes were based around the minimum target release size of 305 mm TL as follows: size class 1: < 305 mm TL, size class 2: 305-354 mm TL, size class 3: 355-404 mm TL, size class 4: 405-454 mm TL, and size class 5: $\geq 455$ mm TL at release.
-Contact records were filtered to include only those recorded at least 30 days after the fishes were released, and figures were based on the contact proportion (number of unique contacts/number of fishes released) for a given release site, size class, and species.
+Individual bonytail and razorback sucker released since October 1, 2014 (sample year [SY] 2015) within the study area (Palo Verde Diversion Dam to Imperial Dam) with a recorded total length (TL) at release were grouped into size classes.
+The size classes were based around the minimum target release size of 305 mm TL as follows; size class 1 - less than 305 mm TL, size class 2 - 305 to 354 mm TL, size class 5 - 455 mm TL or greater at release.
+Contact records were filtered to include only those recorded at least 30 days after the fish was released, and figures were based on the contact proportion (number of unique contacts/number of fish released) for a given release site, size class, and species.